 - Check the expiration date: do you have time to use up a stockpile before the “best by” date?
 (Note: These aren’t expiration dates.
 You likely won’t get sick eating the product after the date.
 It’s simply a guideline from the manufacturer about quality.
 This actually applies to meat and fresh groceries as well.
 “Except for infant formula, dates are not an indicator of the product’s safety and are not required by Federal law.”
 Head here to learn more about “Best By” dates.

 - Check your storage space: do you have room for this?
 Please don’t become a hoarder in the name of saving money.
 You will not win in the long run.

 If you’re good to go on those three points, then buy enough of the item in question to last you for several weeks/months.
 You can significantly reduce your overall grocery bills by building a frugal pantry.

-For further reading: Save Money by Stocking Up on These Foods During Summer
+You can often Save Money by Stocking Up on These Foods During Summer.